Top 10 Unusual Things to Do and See in Berlin. Exploring the city like a local

 Find the Pieces of the Berlin Wall

 The famous Berlin Wall that separated the West and East Berlin fell in 1989, and the Cold War was over.
 Still, you can view some parts of this historically important wall in several places of the city.
 Here is where:

 - East Side Gallery.
 A long part of wall covered by beautiful graffiti including the famous painting of Leonid Brezhnev and Erich Honecker kissing.
 Here, you will also find the Berlin Wall Museum and a beautiful Oberbaum bridge

 - Checkpoint Charlie and surroundings.
-This checkpoint was the main one on the border between the Western and Eastern Berlin.
+This checkpoint was the main one on the Western and Eastern Berlin border.
 If the Third World War started, it would be the first battlefield.
 Fortunately, it didn’t, and now thousands of tourists take funny selfies with the men dressed like soldiers (that may have never served in the army) without realizing, how dangerous this place was less than 30 years ago.
 Some small pieces of the wall can be found along the route, where it was standing.
 This place is extremely touristy, but also worth visiting.

 - Bernauer Street.
 The only place in Berlin, where you can see how the wall originally looked without all the fancy paintings.
 There are several memorials on the street with a visitors center (free to visit), from where you can see the ‘dead zone’ between the two walls.
-If somebody managed to climb to the wall, they would have no chances to cross the zone with mines, fighting dogs, sharp spikes, and numerous watchtowers with snipers not mentioning various deadly machines.
+If somebody managed to climb to the wall, they would have no chance to cross the zone with mines, fighting dogs, sharp spikes, and numerous watchtowers with snipers not to mention various deadly machines.

 Play Frisbee in the Treptower Park